ov-studio/Vital.site/frontend/readme.md

 Official documentation and resource hub for Vital.sandbox — covering API references, scripting guides, and everything needed to build with confidence.

 Built on Next.js and powered by Fumadocs.
 All content is authored in MDX.
 This is the **frontend half** of the project: a fully static export (`output: 'export'`) with no server-side rendering and no API routes of its own beyond a build-time search index.
-Everything that needs a live server — masterlist, GitHub-backed stats, vault data — is served by the sibling [`backend`](../backend) project and fetched client-side.
+Everything that needs a live server — masterlist, GitHub-backed stats, vault data, benchmark results — is served by the sibling [`backend`](../backend) project and fetched client-side.

 ## Getting Started